 Students are expected to pass a test of reading knowledge in a language other than Spanish and English before graduation.
 International students whose first language is not English must provide evidence of their proficiency in English in order to graduate successfully from the program.
 A Test of English as a Foreign Language (TOEFL) score of 213 or better is required for graduation.

-a) Students will fully develop two undergraduate courses, including use of a computer-based education server such as the University-supported WebCT.
+a) Students will fully develop two undergraduate courses, including use of a computer-based education server such as the University-supported SAKAI.
 One of these courses will be a survey course that is normally part of the undergraduate curricula in Linguistics or Hispanic Studies programs.
 The other course will be an honors-level course in the field of specialization chosen by the student.

 c) Students will finish these designs by the end of their second year.
 An ad-hoc committee formed by two core faculty members of the program will examine the materials and will issue a report that will be added to the student's file.

-d) In the third or fourth year, the student will normally be given the opportunity to teach one of the two courses previously designed.
+d) In the third or fourth year, where possible, the student will be given the opportunity to teach one of the two courses previously designed.
 A faculty member will visit the class and write a report about the student's performance in teaching.
 This report will be added to the student's file and reviewed by the committee named above (ad-hoc committee for the teaching requirement).
 (This requirement has been planned in consultation with the Chair of the Department of Modern Languages and Literatures, and will be integrated into the curricular planning process.
 However, in exceptional cases where curricular needs do not allow for the doctoral student to teach one of the courses he/she has designed in the appropriate year, the teaching evaluation will be carried out in a comparable course that he/she is teaching in a TA capacity.)

 e) A faculty supervisor will be named by the Graduate Committee to mentor the students in the design and teaching of the courses.